Frequently Asked Questions

 By suing your insurance provider, you can seek damages for up to three times the cost of your original claim and for attorney fees, though filing suit against your provider is not easy.
 You will have to prove your insurance provider acted in bad faith, which can be hard to prove without evidence.
 To better protect yourself, it is wise to take note of every conversation you have with your insurance company.

 It may also be in your best interest to engage an insurance lawyer early.
 An insurance attorney can negotiate on your behalf and ensure the claim is handled in good faith.
 In the event the claim is handled in bad faith, your attorney will already be well up to date on your case and prepared to represent you in court.

 Commercial Property Insurance | Texas Department of Insurance – Visit the Texas Department of Insurance website to learn more about commercial property insurance.
 By accessing the site, you can gain access to basic information about the protection, learn more about replacement cost and actual cash value coverage and about additional coverage your business may need.
 The Texas Department of Insurance is the entity responsible for regulating insurance in the state.

 Unfair Settlement Practices | Texas Insurance Code – Read the chapter of the insurance code governing bad faith practices.
 Scroll to section 541.060 to find a comprehensive list of bad faith practices.
 You can also find out what is considered misrepresentation of an insurance policy and who is immune from prosecution.
 The code can be read on the Texas Constitution and Statutes website.

-Call us at (832) 356-7983 to schedule a consultation.
-We proudly represent clients in areas such as Galveston, Houston, The Woodlands, Plano and Dallas.
+Call us at (888) 306-2119 to schedule a consultation.
+We proudly represent clients throughout the greater Dallas Fort Worth area including Galveston, Houston, The Woodlands, Plano and Dallas.